An in-depth analysis of Matthew Wolff's unorthodox swing

-What they witnessed was an unorthodox power player who, unlike previous weird-swing wonders such as Jim Furyk, Miller Barber and Eamonn Darcy, delivers a blazing 132 miles per hour of clubhead speed with the driver.
+What fans are witnessing is an unorthodox power player who, unlike previous weird-swing wonders such as Jim Furyk, Miller Barber and Eamonn Darcy, delivers a blazing 132 miles per hour of clubhead speed with the driver.
 Wolff is as straight as he is long, with no glaring weaknesses through the bag.
 His swing coach, George Gankas, says that Wolff scored an impressive 92 on the TrackMan Combine, a launch-monitor challenge that tests ball-striking from 10 distances (84 is the tour average).
 His short game and putting have been called “spooky good.”

 Wolff’s swing, the outline of which was in place at age 14 when he began working with Gankas, has been refined, but not dramatically, from the action he adopted intuitively as a child.
 The curious-looking aspects are in his golf-DNA, comfortable and familiar.
 Conversely, the parts that matter most—his enormous turn, awesome sequence of motion and method of squaring the club—have been perfected over a decade of practice.
 Though most swings of players barely out of their teens are works in progress, Wolff’s swing is where he and Gankas say they want it permanently.
 It’s a low-impact swing physically, as natural to Wolff as walking.
 And judging by his ball flight when you watch him in person, it could make him a force in the years to come.